kymatio/kymatio/README.md

 https://github.com/edouardoyallon/scalingscattering/

 ## Benchmarks
-We do some simple comparisons to the previous implementation of scattering (ScatnetLight).
+We do some simple timings and comparisons to the previous (multi-core CPU) implementation of scattering (ScatnetLight).
 We benchmark the software using a 1080 GPU.
 Below we show input sizes (WxHx3xBatchSize) and speed:

 32 × 32 × 3 × 128 (J=2)- 0.03s (speed of 8x vs ScatNetLight)